Alexander-Heinz/alexander-heinz.github.io/_posts/2021-04-04-managing-projects-and-requirements-in-anaconda.md

 {% include image.html path="/images/managing-projects/conda-create.jpg" description="Creating and activating an environment using conda" %}

+* You can see all your virtual environments using the command `conda info --envs`

-See [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more information about managing environments in conda.
+* See [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more information about managing environments in conda.

 ### 2. Install the requirements in that new environment

 * Just use `pip install -r requirements.txt` to install all the required packages in their versions!

+* you can check if you're in the right pip using the command `which pip`

+* see [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#pip-in-env) for more information on using pip inside a virtual environment